 They are, pretty much, what they sound like.
-They are anchors for your pallet rack that help keep your pallet rack in an upright and safe position for you, your workers, and you.
+Pallet rack anchors are anchors for your pallet rack.
+They help keep your pallet rack in an upright and safe position.
+A good thing for you, your workers, and your customers, if they visit your location and see your pallet racks.
 They provide an extra measure against damage obtained from falls and collapses caused by any sort of small bump or jostling.

 We do not know if those pallet racks were anchored, although, it is a reasonable assumption to believe that they were no evidence of that exists either way.
 Still, most of those videos are of people running into the pallet racks with a forklift which is a heavy-duty machine.
 The machine, no matter how slow they look like they were driving, is very powerful.
 We cannot assume that the bumps they took were light.
 The zones where they hit the rack, also are places, in most videos, that would cause the rack to crumple from the impact.
 The answer to this problem would be the use of a pallet protector and anchoring.
 You would still want the anchoring as taking a hit without the anchor could destabilize the entire pallet rack and, possibly, cause it to fall.

 Do I really need the anchor?

 The quick answer to this question is yes.
 You need all your pallet rack to have an anchor otherwise the pallet will become unstable from any bump.
 You would have to be in a state of constant worry that a bump could take it down or even the smallest earthquake would cause the whole system to fall.